MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-concepts/tile-layers.md

 # Tile Layers

 In the Bing Maps native controls we have introduced a TileLayer class that makes it easy to separate multiple data sets as layers.

-Note that two different types of tile layers are provided, giving you flexibility in how you overlay custom information on the map.
+Note that a few different types of tile layers are provided, giving you flexibility in how you overlay custom information on the map.

 Class                                                     |  Description
 ----------------------------------------------------------| -------------------